raishish/ml-projects/stanford_dogs/ReadMe.md

-Refer the IPython notebook 'Stanford_Dogs.ipynb' for more details.
+Refer the IPython notebook `Stanford_Dogs.ipynb` in the `ipython_notebooks` directory for more details.